AgoraIO-Community/Agora-iOS-Guide/1-basic-set-up/README.md

 ## Implement Video Call Views and Agora RTC

-Navigate to `ViewController.swift`.
+Navigate to `ViewController.swift` and refactor it to `VideoCallViewController`.
 We'll demonstrate how to initalize Agora RTC engine, add individual subviews, join/leave a channel and display both local and remote video feeds.
 Firstly, make sure you import the SDK properly at top of the file:

 ```Swift
 import AgoraRtcKit